kaivean/playwright/docs/src/api/class-androidwebview.md

 * since: v1.9
 - returns: <[Array<Page>]>

-Connects to the WebView and returns a regular Playwright [Page[]] to interact with.
+Connects to the WebView and returns a regular Playwright [Array<Page>] to interact with.

 ## method: AndroidWebView.pid
 * since: v1.9